PedroUria/NLP-Movie_Scripts/feat_extraction/list_of_features.md

 3. Number of stop words per character (needs agg)
 4. Number of curse words per character (needs agg)
 5. Number of times a character says any other character's name (needs agg)
+6. How relevant is the main character, i.e, length of main's character dialogue with respect to the top 5 characters

 ## In Progress

-1. How relevant is the main character, i.e, length of main's character dialogue with respect to the top 5 characters (Pedro)
+1. Something (Your Name)

 ## Will Do